awesto/django-shop/docs/reference/cart-checkout.rst

 Sessions expire, but then the cart's content of anonymous customers still remains in the database.
-We therefore must assure that these carts will expire too, since they are of no use for anybody, except maybe for some data-mining.
+We therefore must assure that these carts will expire too, since they are of no use for anybody, except, maybe for some data-mining experts.

 By invoking